-- 1. Graduation in the upper half of his high school class, with the following minimum number of credits: English, 3 units; laboratory science, 1 unit; algebra or geometry, 1 unit; additional English, language, mathematics, science, or social studies, 10 units. - 2.
-Achievement of reasonable scores on the SAT or ACT examination.
-Admissions officer may request individual consideration of applicants in cooperation with the nursing program at his discretion. - 3.
-Holders of G.E.D. diplomas will be interviewed by the Associate of Arts faculty prior to admission.
+- 1. Graduation in the upper half of his high school class, with the following minimum number of credits: English, 3 units; Laboratory science, 1 unit; Algebra or Geometry, 1 unit; Additional English, Language, Mathematics, Science, or Social Studies, 10 units. - 2.
+Achievement of satisfactory grades on the SAT or ACT test. - 3.
+Status as a U.S. citizen or the filing of application to become one, 18 years of age before first classes begin.
+Birth certificate required. - 4.
+Completion of a physical examination, including specified immunizations and tests and chest x-ray. - 5.
+Evaluation of GED diploma holders at the discretion of the Admissions Office.